reiinakano/xcessiv/docs/thirdparty.rst

 Stacking TPOT Pipelines together
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once they're in Xcessiv, TPOT pipelines are just regular pipelines you can tune or stack.
-For now, we've got three high-performing, quite different algorithms
+Once they're in Xcessiv, TPOT pipelines are just regular base learners you can tune or stack.
+For now, we've got three high-performing base learners with rather different decision models i.e. a tree-based model, a linear SVM, and a nearest neighbors classifier.
+These should be ideal to stack together.

+Create and finalize a preset Logistic Regression base learner.
+We'll use this to stack the base learners together.

+Let's begin by stacking together the two highest performers. the ExtraTreesClassifier and the KNeighborsClassifier without the original features.
+Right off the bat, cross-validating on the secondary meta-features yields an accuracy of 0.9975.

+Going further, let's see if adding the less effective (on its own) Linear SVM will prove useful to our small ensemble.
+Running it, we get an even better 0.9992 accuracy.

+It seems that seeing how the Linear SVM looks at the problem lets our Logistic Regression meta-learner further improve its own understanding of the data.

+Quoting top Kaggler Marios Michailidis:

+   Sometimes it is useful to allow XGBoost to see what a KNN-classifier sees.

+And that's it for our TPOT guide.
+There's loads more you can try if you want to push up model performance even more.
+For instance, why not see if a TPOT pipeline as your secondary learner will work better?
+Or try experimenting with adding the original features appended to the meta-features.
+Xcessiv is built for this kind of crazy exploration.
+Go get those accuracies up as high as you can!